JoshStark/auto-ftp/README.md

 client.disconnect();
 ```

 Note: The protocol behind the client is defined via the factory.
-If you want an FTP connection, then use ClientType.FTP.
-If you want it to be SFTP, then use ClientType.SFTP.
+If you want an FTP connection, then use `ClientType.FTP`.
+If you want it to be SFTP, then use `ClientType.SFTP`.
 The protocol type doesn't affect any of the above code syntax; just how it behaves.